lollilol/linux-minecraft-server-startscript/README.md

 or just paste
 >`wget -O /usr/bin/mc https://git.io/Jegiv && nano $(which mc) && chmod a+x $(which mc)`

-into ssh, to download the script in the current folder and make it executeable.
+into ssh, to download the script into /usr/bin and make it executeable.

 ## Required/Dependencies
 + screen (in the most Repositorys called "screen")